ReactiveBayes/RxInfer.jl/README.md

 # Roadmap

-Our high-level project roadmap outlines the key milestones and focus areas over the next few quarters:
+Our high-level project roadmap outlines the key milestones and focus areas for the upcoming years:

 | Q1/Q2 2024          | Q3/Q4 2024                | 2025                | 2026                                      |
 |---------------------|---------------------------|--------------------|-------------------------------------------|